 To play the media you will need to either update your browser to a recent version or update your

-In 1986 with the aid of a French Government Scholarship she moved to Paris to study composition with Tristan Murail and work at IRCAM as an intern.
+Born in Tokyo, she started formal piano and composition lessons as a child.
+After studying composition with Akira Miyoshi at Toho Gakuen School of Music, she moved to Paris in 1986 with the aid of a French Government Scholarship to study with Tristan Murail and work at IRCAM.
 In 1987 she was awarded the Gaudeamus Prize at the International Music Week in Amsterdam for her piano concerto

 .
 She studied with Luciano Berio in Florence in 1990-91 with funds from the Nadia Boulanger Foundation and a Japanese Government Scholarship.
 In 1996, she received the Margaret Lee Crofts Fellowship at the Tanglewood Music Center.
 In 1998 she was appointed as Co-Artistic Director of the Yatsugatake Kogen Music Festival, previously directed by Toru Takemitsu.
 In 2012, she was selected as a fellow of the Sundance Institute’s Composers Lab for feature film and mentored by Hollywood’s leading composers.
 Karen Tanaka lives in Los Angeles and teaches composition at California Institute of the Arts.